+(2) To recognize that the Early Warnings for All initiative implementation is subject to the outcome of budgetary decisions or the Secretary General being able to identify efficiencies.
+[Endersby]

+(3) To recognize further that the whole value cycle of multi-hazard early warning systems is built on collaborative efforts of various stakeholders inclusive of multilateral and bilateral development partners, in public, private, and academic sectors, and their collective and collaborative efforts at global, regional, and national levels are fundamentally needed;[Obayashi]

+(4) To consider that a multi-hazard early warning system is a highly complex social system of systems based on science and technology, and a range of technical challenges related to financial, technical, social, legal, and policy- issues are facing Members struggling to their establishment; [Obayashi]

+(5) To further consider that effective operation of the multi-hazard early warning system requires an integrated and coordinated approach to address various types of hazards, including geophysical ones such as earthquakes, tsunamis and landslides, especially in countries where such hazards are common, and sometimes occur simultaneously; [Obayashi]

-(2) To reiterate the fundamental role of National Meteorological and Hydrological Services (NMHSs) as the official and authoritative providers of early warnings for hydrometeorological hazards and the necessity for close collaboration with national disaster risk management agencies and other stakeholders, in the development of impact based early warnings (contextualized additional information is available in EC-76/INF.
-4(2);
+(6) To reiterate the fundamental role of National Meteorological and Hydrological Services (NMHSs) as the official and authoritative providers of early warnings for hydrometeorological hazards;

+(7) To reaffirm that the commitments of the governments with their strong ownership and leadership are indispensable, and international assistance from UN agencies or other development partners is supplemental supports to their own efforts; [Obayashi]

-(3) To welcome the establishment of an Expert Team on Early Warning Services (ET-EWS) under the SERCOM Standing Committee on Disaster Risk Reduction and Public Services (SC-DRR), based on consolidation of, but not solely limited to, the existing Expert Team on MHEWS Interoperable Environment (ET-MIE) and Expert Team on Global Multi-Hazard Alert System (ET-GMAS), with the terms of reference provided in the annex;
+(8) To welcome the establishment of an Expert Team on Early Warning Services (ET-EWS) including experts in various technical areas including observations, telecommunication, and data processing, those from each region and external stakeholders such as representatives from development partners, [Obayashi]under the SERCOM Standing Committee on Disaster Risk Reduction and Public Services (SC-DRR), based on consolidation of, but not solely limited to, the existing Expert Team on MHEWS Interoperable Environment (ET-MIE) and Expert Team on Global Multi-Hazard Alert System (ET-GMAS), with the terms of reference provided in the annex;

-(4) To request the president of SERCOM:
+(9) To request the president of SERCOM, under the guidance of EC,: [Obayashi]

-To ensure that the work of the expert team is undertaken in close coordination with INFCOM, the Research Board, the regional associations, and other relevant bodies, as necessary;
+To ensure that the work of the expert team is undertaken in close coordination with INFCOM, the Research Board, the regional associations, Capacity Development Panel[Obayashi], and other relevant bodies, as necessary;

 To support the expert team in developing the technical, scientific and technological elements required to accelerate WMO-wide action on the Early Warnings for All initiative and present a progress update at the occasion of Nineteenth Congress; and

 To contribute to the organization of a high-level event at the occasion of the Nineteenth World Meteorological Congress (Cg-19);

+To ensure the work of the ET and of other bodies reiterates the fundamental role of National Meteorological and Hydrological Services (NMHSs) as the official and authoritative providers of early warnings for hydrometeorological hazards and the necessity for close collaboration with national disaster risk management agencies and other stakeholders, in the development and delivery of impact based early warnings; [Mr Graham]

+To regularly report to EC on the progress of activities supporting the Early Warnings for All initiative and to take direction from EC on future advancement of the initiative.
+[MrGraham]

+(10) To invite Members to launch their own initiatives contributing to the UN Early Warnings for All initiative, at regional, sub-regional, and/or national levels [Obayashi];

-(5) To request the Secretary-General:
+(11) To request the Secretary-General:

-(a) To support the work of the expert team;
+(a) To allocate the necessary resources to [Endersby]support the work of the expert team; [Obayashi]